Elements

 Element Matching Order

 Element descriptors are evaluated in array order.
-The plugin assigns the element type from the first matching pattern.
+The plugin assigns the element from the first matching pattern.

 Best Practice: Sort element descriptors from most specific to least specific patterns.